PhD, University of California–Davis, 1988

 The Stifel & Quinette Jens Professor of Environmental Engineering Science

-Rich Axelbaum studies combustion phenomena, ranging from oxy-coal combustion to flame synthesis of nanotubes.
+Dr. Axelbaum studies combustion phenomena, ranging from oxy-coal combustion to flame synthesis of nanotubes.
 His studies of fossil fuel combustion focus on understanding the formation of pollutants, such as soot, and then using this understanding to develop novel approaches to eliminating them.
 Recently, his efforts have been focused on addressing global concerns over carbon dioxide emissions by developing approaches to carbon capture and storage (CCS).

 Axelbaum’s synthesis research has yielded methods of producing stable metal nanoparticles and single-walled carbon nanotubes in flames.
 His present research in materials synthesis is directed towards producing next-generation battery materials for electric vehicles.
-Xtend Energy has recently acquired a licensed for the technology developed under this research.

 Professor Axelbaum is currently the Director of the Consortium for Clean Coal Utilization at WashU.
 He also heads the Laboratory for Advanced Combustion and Energy Research and served as associate director of the Center for Materials Innovation from 2005 to 2008.
 From 1998 to 2007, he was chairman and chief scientific advisor for AP Materials, Inc., a startup company he founded that specialized in flame synthesis of nanopowders.
 Cabot Corporation acquired the company in August of 2007.